Paul Cranis

 Paul Cranis (born 1935) is an American former professional tennis player.

-A left-handed player from New York, Cranis went to high school in Brooklyn and didn't start playing tennis until the late age of 17.
-He went to George Washington University on a basketball scholarship but left after year.
+A left-handed player from New York, Cranis went to high school in Brooklyn and did not start playing tennis until the late age of 17.
+He went to George Washington University on a basketball scholarship but left after one year.

 Cranis, who served two years in the army after college, twice made the singles second round of the U.S. national championships.

+In 1956, Cranis won the Brooklyn Indoor Championships, defeating George Mandel in the semifinal.
+Mandel had won the New York Indoor title that same season.

-In 1960, Cranis won the Seventh Regiment Armory Invitational, defeating Sidney Schwartz in the quarterfinal and J. Allen Morris in the final.
-In 1967 he had an upset win over Frank Froehling at a tournament in Southampton, New York.
+In 1960, Cranis won the Seventh Regiment Armory Invitational indoor in New York City, defeating Sidney Schwartz in the quarterfinal and J. Allen Morris in the final.

+In 1967 he had a win over Frank Froehling at the Southampton Invitational, New York.

+In 1971, Cranis won the Eastern Hardcourt Championships in Woodbury, Long Island, N.Y. defeating Don Brosseau in the final.